 Want to know how to “catch a cat”?
 Just put out a small box on the floor.
 Cats of all types are drawn to small spaces; even lions and cheetahs appear to enjoy squeezing themselves into such cardboard safe places.

 Being in a box helps the cat feel more protected than being out in the open, especially when the next urge to nap comes along.
 Another reason for tucking oneself into a box is that it catches and reflects body heat, which cats love.

 We all like to tuck our hands and feet under the covers when we are cold.
 Cats are not much different, they just tuck paws and tail—and sometimes noses—under “cover” of their own bodies.

 A cat’s normal body temperature is somewhere from 100 and 102.5 degrees Fahrenheit, so the average wintertime household may not be comfortably warm to our kitties.
-Luckily, thanks to their lithe and flexible bodies, they can tuck all their extremities under them, leaving them looking a bit like a traditional American main dish.
+Luckily, thanks to their lithe and flexible bodies, they can tuck all their extremities under them, leaving them looking a bit like a loaf of bread.

-If you notice sudden changes in nighttime vocalizations in a senior cat, though, it might be a reflection of cognitive changes going on.
-Remember that geriatric cats actually need to go to the veterinary office for check-ups more often than their younger counterparts.
-This is by no means an exhaustive list of odd behaviors.
+Note: If you notice sudden changes in nighttime vocalizations in a senior cat, it might be a reflection of cognitive changes going on.
+Best to check with your vet.

 Zoomies are bursts of pent-up energy.
 While they can happen at any time of day, they may be more prevalent (or more noticeable if you’ve got a 9-5) when you’re getting ready to go to sleep or perhaps while you’re actually asleep.